laithalfar/Stock_Prediction/report.md

  2. Predict the closing price of a stock.
  3. Air Quality Forecasting.

  The task I chose was prediciting closing price of a stock as it seemed the most challenging and has always been an interest of mine.

-- The models you implemented (RNN, LSTM, and custom).
-- The evaluation metric you focused on (e.g., RMSE).
+This was accomplished using three different neural network models for comparison:
+ - Long Short-Term Memory network (LSTM)
+ - A Recurrent Neural Network (RNN).
+ - A Central Neural Network-Gated Recurrent Unit Hybrid network (CNN-GRU).

+ The three models were applied built with hyperparameter tuning to get an optimized result for each one.
+A walk-forward validation method was applied to the data to get best fold from the given data while maintaining the time-series.
+The most suitable model to be chosen as the third model was the CNN-GRU Hybrid model given ......
+The evaluation metrics which included RMSE, R-squared, EVS, among other metrics were used to determine what the best fold of each model was and what the best overall model performance between the three models was.

 - The final takeaway — which model performed best and why.

 # 2. Problem Definition  (~300–400 words)